CHCSS00114 Entry into Care Roles Skill Set

 Delivered over two weeks, the Entry into Care Roles Skill Set includes three units of competency which provide learners with foundational knowledge and skills, including safe work practices and infection prevention procedures.
 This course has been designed to meet an immediate and growing industry need and can offer pathways into further training and more specifically towards a Certificate III in Individual Support.
 The units provide credit towards the CHC33015 Certificate III in Individual Support and other qualifications that allow for faster course progression.

-- Dependants of persons who are inmates of a custodial institution.
+- Dependents of persons who are inmates of a custodial institution.

 The skill set is offered to you fee-free, subsidized by the Western Australian Government as part of the Priority Industry Training (PIT) funding arrangements.
 You must be eligible to enroll in this course.
 Read the eligibility criteria to see if you are eligible.